WeblateOrg/weblate/docs/admin/projects.rst

    :ref:`admin-interface`.

-Based on your permissions, you can be able to create new translation projects and componets in Weblate.
+Based on your permissions, you can be able to create new translation projects and components in Weblate.
 It is always allowed for superusers and if your instance uses billing (eg. like https://hosted.weblate.org/, see :ref:`billing`), you can also create those based on your plans allowance.